 "Previous to this, I had replaced the vertical blinds that the apartment came with curtains from Ikea.
 I had actually sewed two curtains together so that they would be heavier and you couldn’t see through them.
 Ha!
 Although they were an improvement from the vertical blinds, they were difficult to slide in and out and felt unprofessional.
 I was aching for some lovely treatments that were also functional."

-Brittany worked with Blinds.com designer Danielle and selected Signature Wood Shutters in Off White.
+Brittany worked with Blinds.com designer Danielle and selected Premium Wood Shutters in Off White.
 Shutters never go out of style and pair perfectly with the cozy cottage feel of the floral wallpaper.

 Per her wallpaper installer's instructions, Brittany re-painted all of the trim in a softer white that coordinated better with the paper.
 The hue also matched the off white color of her new shutters.